facebookresearch/pytorch3d/README.md

 For this reason, all operators in PyTorch3D:

 - Are implemented using PyTorch tensors
-- Can handle minibatches of hetereogenous data
+- Can handle minibatches of heterogeneous data
 - Can be differentiated
 - Can utilize GPUs for acceleration